 Rivian’s website lays out the essentials when it comes to the R1S SUV.
 It also makes some hefty promises that we’ll have to wait to see come to fruition.
 If, indeed they do.

-That said, from the top down, Rivian’s assembled a group of engineers and designers with unconventional backgrounds who may just be capable of delivering.
+That said, from the top down, Rivian’s assembled a group of engineers and designers with unique backgrounds who may be capable of delivering.

 Designed for rapid acceleration and a smooth ride, the R1S is designed to appeal to the surfing, mountain biking, and outdoorsy family crowd.